dinasv/CSBFinder/README.md

 ##### Output
 Click on the "Save" button an  choose the required output format.
-The resulting files will be saved in the output directory, in the same location as CSBFinder.jar
+The resulting files will be saved in the output directory, in the same matchPoint as CSBFinder.jar

 #### Command Line
 ```